Definition of Symbolism

 Symbolism can take different forms.
-Generally, it is an object representing another to give it an entirely different meaning much deeper and more significant.
+Generally, it is an object representing another to give it an entirely different meaning that is much deeper and more significant.
 Sometimes, however, an action, an event or a word spoken by someone may have a symbolic value.
 For instance, “smile” is a symbol of friendship.
-Similarly, the action of someone smiling at you may stand as a symbol of the feel of affection which that this person has for you.
+Similarly, the action of someone smiling at you may stand as a symbol of the feeling of affection which that person has for you.

 Symbols do shift their meanings depending on the context they are used in.
 “A chain”, for example, may stand for “union” as well as “imprisonment”.
-Thus, symbolic meanings of an object or an action are understood by when, where and how they are used.
+Thus, symbolic meaning of an object or an action is understood by when, where and how it is used.
 It also depends on who reads them.

 Common Examples of Symbolism in Everyday Life

-In our daily life, we can easily identify objects, which are treated as symbols.
-Let us have a look at some common examples:
+In our daily life, we can easily identify objects, which can be taken as examples of symbol such as the following:

-- Red rose or red color stands for love or romance.
+- A red rose or red color stands for love or romance.

-- Black color is a symbol that represents evil or death.
+- Black is a symbol that represents evil or death.